lorrain0407/example-google-test/README.md

-#example-google-test
+# example-google-test

 Example-google-test is a simaple project aimd to help to quick build a google unit test project.It is managed by Cmake and can be easy used in windows platform.
-Thanks for[Crascit](https://github.com/Crascit/DownloadProject) repo,we can download and configure google-test easily.
+Thanks for [Crascit](https://github.com/Crascit/DownloadProject) repo,we can download and configure google-test easily.

-##Add your project
+## Add your project

 Fix `../cmake/FindExt.cmake` to add your project include dir and libraries